getoutreach/outreach-ruby_style_guide/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 At the moment, there is basically no ruby code within the libraries, just a few binary scripts to automate and fill out some things.

+### Adding a Cop

+Adding a cop requires two steps:

+1. Add the cop anywhere in the .rubocop.yml file.
+2. Run `bin/build_readme`.
+This will sort the Cops then generate the README from this template.

 ## Contributing